+(Insert Name of Receiving Official) will:

+Ensure that only persons who are directly connected with the administration or enforcement of the and whose job responsibilities require use of (Insert Name of the Program)

+the eligibility information will have access to children's eligibility information:

+- Specify by name(s) or title(s): - Use children's free and reduced-price eligibility information for the following specific purpose(s):

+(Describe):

-(Insert Name of Receiving Official) will: (fisert Name of Receiving Official) • Ensure that only persons who are directly connected with the administration or enforcement of the and whose job responsibilities require use of (Insert Name of the Program) the eligibility information will have access to children's eligibility information: • Specify by name(s) or title(s): • Use skildnen's face and neduced price clicibility information for the following angelia number (a): Use children's free and reduced-price eligibility information for the following specific purpose(s): (Describe): • Inform all persons that have access to children's free and reduced-price meal eligibility information that the information is confidential, that children's eligibility information must only be used for purposes specified above, and the penalties for unauthorized disclosures. • Protect the confidentiality of children's free and reduced-price meal or free milk eligibility information as follows: • Specifically describe how the information will be protected from unauthorized uses and further disclosures.
+- Inform all persons that have access to children's free and reduced-price meal eligibility information that the information is confidential, that children's eligibility information must only be used for purposes specified above, and the penalties for unauthorized disclosures. - Protect the confidentiality of children's free and reduced-price meal or free milk eligibility information as follows: - Specifically describe how the information will be protected from unauthorized uses and further disclosures.

-Descr ription of Procedures to Transfer Meal Eligibility Information (May be completed by either the LEA or receiving y)

-ibe the procedures for transferring students' meal-eligibility information from the LEA to the requesting agency/am so as to limit the number of individuals who have access to the information.
+Describe the procedures for transferring students' meal-eligibility information from the LEA to the requesting agency/ program so as to limit the number of individuals who have access to the information.

-(Descr ribe):
+(Describe):

 IV.
 EFFECTIVE DATES

-This a agreement shall be effective from to
+This agreement shall be effective from \\\\\\ to \\\\\\.

 V. PENALTIES

-federa for fre person who publishes, divulges, discloses, or makes known in any manner, or to any extent not authorized by all law (§9[b][6][C] of the NSLA; 42 USC 1758[b][6][C]) or a regulation, any information about a child's eligibility see or reduced-price meals or free milk shall be fined not more than \$1,000 or imprisonment of not more than one or both.
+Any person who publishes, divulges, discloses, or makes known in any manner, or to any extent not authorized by federal law (§9[b][6][C] of the NSLA; 42 USC 1758[b][6][C]) or a regulation, any information about a child's eligibility for free or reduced-price meals or free milk shall be fined not more than \$1,000 or imprisonment of not more than one year or both.

 VI.
 SIGNATURES

-only for arties acknowledge that children's free or reduced-price meal and free milk eligibility information may be used for the specific purposes stated; that unauthorized use of free or reduced-price meal and free milk information or or disclosure to other persons or programs is prohibited and a violation of federal law which may result in civil and penalties.
+The parties acknowledge that children's free or reduced-price meal and free milk eligibility information may be used only for the specific purposes stated; that unauthorized use of free or reduced-price meal and free milk information or further disclosure to other persons or programs is prohibited and a violation of federal law which may result in civil and criminal penalties.

-Reque esting Agency/Program Administrator
+Requesting Agency/Program Administrator

+Printed Name:

+Title:

+Signature:

+Date:

+LEAAdministrator

-Printe d Name:
+Printed Name:

 Title: Phone:

-Signat ture:
+Signature:

 Date:

-LEA A Administrator

-Printe d Name:

-Title: Phone:

-Signat ture:

-E: Any attachments will become part of this agreement.
+NOTE: Any attachments will become part of this agreem ent.

+Oklahoma State Department of Education Eligibility Documentation Section, July 2016